What is ESSA?

 We have seen increased numbers, especially those taking part in full RYA courses, which is always good news.

-During the end of 2005 and during 2006 we have been running AI courses, with most of our helpers, now keen to progress on the ladder of teaching, has seen many of them taking part in the Assistant instructors (A.I) course, and becoming RYA Assistant Instructors.
+During the end of 2005 and during 2006 we have been running AI (Assistant Instructor) courses.
+With most of our helpers now keen to progress on the ladder of teaching, this has seen many of them taking part in the AI course, and becoming RYA Assistant Instructors.

 Chapter 6 - New boats and lots more youth having fun!

 After a huge amount of fundraising, ESSA can offer more activities due to the impressive fleet of dinghies, powerboats, kayaks, canoes, rafting equipment, windsurfing equipment, wobble boards, dragon boats, rowing boats and now also camping on the new land we have taken on during 2011.